libreeng/D365Now/README.md

 ## Overview

-This solution provides basic integration between Onsight NOW and Dynamics 365.
+This solution provides basic integration between Onsight NOW and Dynamics 365 Field Service.
 It is designed to be a reference implementation and to serve as the basis for more complex integrations that an Onsight NOW customer may require.

 This integration adds two buttons to the WorkOrder's "MainTab" user interface.
 These buttons allow the D365 user to initiate an "instant meeting" with either the Field Tech worker assigned to the WorkOrder, or with the Subject Matter Expert assigned to the WorkOrder: